camille-004/my-interview-prep/ml_interview.md

 ## What evaluation approaches would you use to gauge the effectiveness of an ML model?

 First, split the dataset into training and test sets.
 You could also use a cross-validation technique to segment the dataset.
 Then, you would select and implement performance metrics.
 For example, you could use the confusion matrix, the F1 score, and accuracy.

+## Explain cross-validation.

+Cross-validation is a technique to evaluate the performance of a model on unseen data.
+In k-fold cross validation, the data is divided into $k$ equal-sized partitions or folds.
+The process is repeated $k$ times, with each fold used as the validation set.

 ## What is a confusion matrix?
 Why do we need it?